HapaxHypatia/transcribe/readme.md

-Start virtual environment
+Requirement Notes:
-Interpreter: Clean Python 3.9 with no global packages installed.
+ - Interpreter: Clean Python 3.9 with no global packages installed.
-Install whisper with: pip --no-cache-dir install git+https://github.com/openai/whisper.git -U
+ - Install whisper with: pip --no-cache-dir install git+https://github.com/openai/whisper.git -U

-Sample usage:
+ - ffmpeg included in repository

+Transcribes all audio files in a given directory and outputs as textfiles.